apache/skywalking/docs/en/setup/backend/backend-storage.md

 ### Data TTL
 TTL in ElasticSearch overrides the settings of core, read [ElasticSearch section in TTL document](ttl.md#elasticsearch-6-storage-ttl)

+### Daily Index Step
+Daily index step(`storage/elasticsearch/dayStep`, default 1) represents the index creation period.
+In this period, several days(dayStep value)' metrics are saved.

+Mostly, users don't need to change the value manually.
+As SkyWalking is designed to observe large scale distributed system.
+But in some specific cases, users want to set a long TTL value, such as more than 60 days, but their ElasticSearch cluster isn't powerful due to the low traffic in the production environment.
+This value could be increased to 5(or more), if users could make sure single one index could support these days(5 in this case) metrics and traces.

+Such as, if dayStep == 11,
+1. data in [2000-01-01, 2000-01-11] will be merged into the index-20000101.
+1. data in [2000-01-12, 2000-01-22] will be merged into the index-20000112.

+NOTICE, TTL deletion would be affected by these.
+You should set an extra more dayStep in your TTL.
+Such as you want to TTL == 30 days and dayStep == 10, you actually need to set TTL = 40;

 ### Advanced Configurations For Elasticsearch Index
 You can add advanced configurations in `JSON` format to set `ElasticSearch index settings` by following [ElasticSearch doc](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html)